-at each $x(t)$.
-The downside of this method is that the controller cannot optimize a cost/reward over the trajectories as it only attempts to remain close to the nominal controller.
-Instead, we can do so by training neural network policies $\pi_\theta(x):=\pi_\text{nom}(x)+f_\theta(x)$ with neural networks $f_\theta$ by minimizing the costs of rolled-out trajectories from randomly sampled initial states.
-As shown in Fig.~\ref{fig:exp_cbf} and Table~\ref{tab:cbf}, \methodaff{} consistently generates safe trajectories with low costs.
+The downside of this method is that the controller cannot optimize a cost/reward over trajectories, as it only stays close to the nominal controller.
+Instead, we can do so by training neural network policies $\pi_\theta(x):=\pi_\textup{nom}(x)+f_\theta(x)$ with neural networks $f_\theta$.
+For computation, we approximate \eqref{eq:traj_opt_cont} by minimizing the costs of rolled-out trajectories from randomly sampled initial states.
+As shown in Fig.~\ref{fig:exp_cbf} and Table~\ref{tab:cbf}, \methodaff{} consistently guarantees safe trajectories with low costs.